Filmora

 author avatar

 Keyframing is one of the most vital components in post-production that can be applied to video and audio tracks.
 For instance, by adding keyframes in Premiere Pro, you can easily apply properties and values to a specific segment.
-To do this, you can set up an audio keyframe at the start and another one at the ending of the selected part.
+To do this, you can set up an audio keyframe at the start and another one at the end of the selected part.

 Part 1: How to Add Audio Keyframes in Adobe Premiere Pro on Mac?